vitusventure/5thSRD/docs/rules/feats.md

 Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.

 ## War Caster
-**Prerequisite:** The ability to cast at least one spell<br>
+**Prerequisite:** The ability to cast at least one spell
-You have practiced casting spells in the midst of combat, learning techniques that grant you the following benefits:
+<p>You have practiced casting spells in the midst of combat, learning techniques that grant you the following benefits:</p>

 * You have advantage on Constitution saving throws that you make to maintain your concentration on a spell when you take damage.
 * You can perform the somatic components of spells even when you have weapons or a shield in one or both hands.